-- 1. The FExamining Board on behalf of the joint partner institutions ascertains that a student has passed the final examination as soon as passing marks for all subjects from the approved individual examination programme have been registered in the student information system. - During a meeting, the Examining Board ratifies the automatically determined result of the final examination. - 3.
+- The Examining Board on behalf of the joint partner institutions ascertains that a student has passed the final examination as soon as passing marks for all subjects from the approved individual examination programme have been registered in the student information system and 180 credits (Bachelor) or 120 credits (Master) are earned. - 2.
+During a meeting, the Examining Board ratifies the automatically determined result of the final examination. - 3.
+In accordance with article 45 paragraph d EER, the student can apply to the Examining Board, until the day before the last interim examination of the individual examination programme is taken, for a postponement of the final examination date, so that additional courses can be added to the individual examination programme.
+The student must send an e-mail with this request to the Student Service Centre (SSC).
+If the student subsequently wishes to graduate, the student must send another e-mail to the SSC. - 4.
 As proof that the final examination has been passed, the Examining Board issues a degree certificate.
 This takes place after the university administration has declared that the procedural requirements for issuance have been met.
-The degree certificate is signed by the secretary and one other member of the Examining Board. - 4.
-The final examination date is the date on which the last passing mark has been entered in the student information system, or if this date is later: the date of approval of the (amended) individual examination programme.
-The final examination date is also the date on the degree certificate. - 5.
+The degree certificate is signed by the secretary and one other member of the Examining Board. - 5.
+The final examination date is the assessment date, or if this date is later: the date of approval of the (amended) individual examination programme.
+The final examination date is also the date on the degree certificate. - 6.
+The assessment date of course-based courses is the last Friday of the period.
+The assessment date of not coursed-based courses such as thesis and capita selecta, is the date of the last part of this course.
+This section can consist of a presentation or final interview.
+The examiner will enter the results into the student information system within ten working days of completing this last part. - 7.
 During the academic year, there are 11 opportunities when a degree certificate can be awarded.
 There are two graduation ceremonies per year.